JohnnyMa/TwitterFontana/README.md

     // Setup the GUI and draw it in the selected HTML element var fontana = new Fontana.GUI(data, settings);
     fontana.start($('#twitter-fontana'));

+You could even set up several Fontanas with different settings and datasources on the same page.

 ## Fullscreen ##